simoncozens/fonts-and-layout/features-2.md

 An extension substitution ("GSUB lookup type 7") isn't really a different kind of substitution so much as a different *place* to put your substitutions.
 If you have a very large number of rules in your font, the GSUB table will run out of space to store them.
 (Technically, it stores the offset to each lookup in a 16 bit field, so there can be a maximum of 65535 bytes from the lookup table to the lookup data.
 If previous lookups are too big, you can overflow the offset field.)

-If your font is not compiling because it's running out of space in the GSUB or GPOS table, you can try adding the keyword `useExtension` to your largest lookups:
+Most of the time you don't need to care about this: your font editor may automatically use extension lookups; in some cases, the feature file compiler will rearrange lookups to use extensions when it determines they are necessary; or it may not support extension lookups at all.
+But if you are getting errors and your font is not compiling because it's running out of space in the GSUB or GPOS table, you can try adding the keyword `useExtension` to your largest lookups:

     lookup EXTENDED_KERNING useExtension {
       # Large number of kerning rules follow